This Year’s Stations of Chiron

-In 2017, Chiron travels forward to 28 degrees of Pisces, then turns retrograde and travels backward to 24 degrees of Pisces, turns direct and travels forward through 28 degrees of Pisces again, finishing the span in early 2018.
+In 2019, Chiron travels forward to 5 degrees of Aries, then turns retrograde and travels backward to 1 degree of Aries, turns direct and travels forward through 5 degrees of Aries again, finishing the span in April of 2020.
 Then it moves into the next patch of degrees, where it will do the same thing.

-This means that if you have any planet in 24 to 28 degrees of Pisces, you are having a Chiron transit to that planet this year.
-Because Chiron in Pisces forms a challenging aspect to Virgo, Gemini and Sagittarius, if you have any planet in 24 to 28 degrees of any of those signs, that planet is also having a Chiron transit.
+This means that if you have any planet in 1 to 5 degrees of Aries, you are having a Chiron transit to that planet this year.
+Because Chiron in Aries forms a challenging aspect to Cancer, Libra and Capricorn, if you have any planet in 1 to 5 degrees of any of those signs, that planet is also having a Chiron transit.
 Find out more here: Are You Currently In Transition?

 How to handle your Chiron transit: